MichaelHermes/Professional-Readme-Generator/README.md

 ## Installation

-The 'inquirer' package is required in order to execute this application successfully.
+The 'inquirer' Node.js package is required in order to execute this application successfully.
+If `packages.json` is present, run `npm i`.
+Otherwise, run `npm i inquirer`.

 ## Usage